 CORPORATE SOCIAL RESPONSIBILITY

-In the introduction to the Code, it is stated that companies that embrace the tenets of good governance, including accountability, transparency and sustainability, are more likely to engender investor confidence and achieve long-term sustainable business performance.
-Details of the Group's sustainability practices, including the corporate social responsibility initiatives during FY2023, are set out in the Company's Sustainability Report that will be issued for FY2023.
+As companies that embrace the tenets of good governance, including accountability, transparency and sustainability, are more likely to engender investor confidence and achieve long-term sustainable business performance, details of the Group's sustainability practices, including the corporate social responsibility initiatives during FY2024, will be set out in the Company's Sustainability Report that will be issued for FY2024.